wostzone/echo-dapr/README.md

 Project structure :
 | bin/ - service and client binaries from make all
-| cmd/ - source code of commands for the service and the client
 | internal/ - source code of the echo service
+| pkg/ - source code of client and service for various invocation methods
 | proto/ - gRPC api definition in protobuffer and generated go API source
 | go.mod - go dependencies
 | Makefile - build and run the demo